 This set of FAQs is aimed at individuals who might describe themselves as modest WordPress users who may not have not been keeping up with the development of Gutenberg.
 It is not aimed at expert users.

 I have penned it because I have not found a succinct summary of the options that are available to existing WordPress users of the TinyMCE editor (which has been at the heart of WordPress for many years) now that WordPress 5 and the Gutenberg editor (aka the new block editor) have been released.
+Note that the old editor is now referred to as the classic editor.

 I will maintain the information in this post until such time as somebody writes a better summary.
 Feedback on errors, omissions et cetera is welcome.